The Most Fun Philly Dates To Go On Right Now

 for a meal that’s sure to put you in enough of a food coma that you’ll want to head home for some cuddles ASAP.
 Pro tip: Get your meals to-go and skip right to the cuddling.

-Hosted in Bucks County on weekends, this outdoor flea market is awesome for scoring eclectic trinkets and Philly-specific finds.
+Hosted in Chester County on weekends through April, this indoor-outdoor flea market is awesome for scoring eclectic trinkets and Philly-specific finds.
 Grab a morning coffee and head there early when the pickings are best.
 Bring cash, weave your way through tons of vendors, and impress your date with your haggling skills.
 Masks and social distancing are required.

-Do a tour and tasting in wine countryMultiple locations
+Do a tour and tasting in wine countryVarious locations

-Whisk your date away to Pennsylvania wine country for a day trip -- you’ll need a car, but beautiful rolling hills and delicious grape juice (the fun kind) are just a short ride from Philly.
-Head to the acclaimed Chaddsford Winery (a 45-minute drive) and enjoy a traditional wine tasting.
-Wineries along the Bucks County Wine Trail (about an hour drive) are also open for tastings -- just make a reservation ahead of time and wear your mask prior to being seated.
+Whisk your date away to Pennsylvania wine country for a day trip—you’ll need a car, but beautiful rolling hills and delicious grape juice (the fun kind) are just a short ride from Philly.
+Head to the acclaimed Chaddsford Winery (a 45-minute drive) and enjoy a wine and chocolate pairing.
+Wineries along the Bucks County Wine Trail (about an hour drive) are also open for tastings—just make a reservation ahead of time and wear your mask prior to being seated.

 Take a few laps around Philly’s ice skating rinksVarious locations